bharat-kadchha/Core-And-Advance-Java-Practicals/spring-framework/spring-basic/README.md

 # SPRING BASIC

-## these projects contain core concepts of spring.
+## This directory contains core concepts of spring.

-   ### what you are learing from following projects as below.
+   ### what you are learning from the following projects.

    - SpringHelloWorld :

-      - This is first spring project that print *hello world* .
+      - This is the first spring project that prints *hello world*.
-      - Simplly,create Bean and inject class dependency using setter method.
+      - Simply, create Bean and inject class dependency using the setter method.
-      - All the context of application writedown in xml file called `applicationContext.xml`. we can modified it.
+      - All the context of the application writedown in an XML file called `applicationContext.xml`. we can modify it.

    - SpringCouplingTypeDemo :

-     - Basically, there are two type of codeing style `Tight Coupling` and `Loose Coupling`.
+     - Basically, there is two types of coding style `Tight Coupling` and `Loose Coupling`.
      1. **Tight Coupling** :
          - Tight coupling means classes and objects are *dependent* on one another.
          - Tight coupling is usually not good because it reduces the flexibility and re-usability of the code.

      2. **Loose Coupling** :
-         - Loose coupling means classes and objects are *independent* on one another.
+         - Loose coupling means classes and objects are *independent* of one another.
-         - Loose coupling is usally reducing the dependencies of a class that uses the different class directly.
+         - Loose coupling is usually reducing the dependencies of a class that uses the different classes directly.